Life expectancy for people living with HIV

 A number of factors can affect the life expectancy of people living with HIV.
 There are differences in outcomes between different people, depending on these and other factors.

-• Having had serious HIV-related illnesses in the past.
+• Having serious HIV-related illnesses.
 This may have occurred before HIV was diagnosed and/or before HIV treatment was begun.
 These illnesses have a negative impact on life expectancy.

 • Other health conditions, such as heart disease, liver disease and cancer.
 They are more likely to be the cause of death than HIV.